skandigraun/meta-browser/meta-firefox/README.md

 ##Dependencies

-This layer depends on poky, meta-oe and meta-rust (only for Kirkstone).
+This layer depends on poky, meta-oe, meta-clang and meta-rust (only for Kirkstone).
 To see the tested revision/release combinations, see the contents of the `kas` folder - that contains all the branch/revision information used for testing.

+`meta-clang` layer requires `libstdc++` to be installed on the build machine - make sure to install it, in case it is missing (e.g. on Debian based systems install `libstdc++-dev` or on Fedora install `libstdc++-devel`)

 Note: Make sure to add `RUST_PANIC_STRATEGY = "abort"` to local.conf before compiling Rust.